 Dimensions: H. 11 3/4 in.
 (29.8 cm); W. 8 1/4 in.
 (21 cm); D. 12 1/2 in.
 (31.8 cm); Wt.
 7 lb.
 14 oz.
 (3574 g)

 Accession Number: 23.141

 This helmet is the earliest surviving example of Renaissance armor all'antica (in the antique style).
 The helmet represents the head of the Nemean Lion, whose pelt was worn as a headdress and cloak by the mythological hero Hercules.
-Hercules was frequently portrayed in Renaissance art as a symbol of indomitable strength, courage, and perseverance.
-The gilt-copper lion's head is mounted over a plain steel sallet made specifically for this purpose.
+He was frequently portrayed in Renaissance art as a symbol of indomitable strength, courage, and perserverance.
+The gilt copper lion's head is mounted over a steel sallet made specifically for this purpose.
 The helmet retains its original padded canvas lining.